-- Sightsee in the beautiful colonial city of Quito, Ecuador
+- Sightsee in Quito, the beautiful colonial capital of Ecuador

 - See giant tortoises at the Charles Darwin Research Station